Coronavirus: Germany to extend lockdown by 3 weeks — reports | DW | 04.01.2021

 DW's chief political editor Michaela Küfner said that there was also speculation in German media that Merkel and state leaders may also announce tougher restrictions along with an extension:

-"The tightening that is being discussed is already in place in some particularly effected regions like Saxony where people are not allowed to leave their homes outside a radius of 15 kilometers (9.3 miles), while in the rest of the country we have not really seen that kind of lockdown."
+"The tightening that is being discussed is already in places in some particularly tough effected regions like Saxony where people are not allowed to leave their homes outside a radius of 15 kilometers (9.3 miles), while the rest of the country we have not really seen that kind of lockdown."

 "Now we might see a shift into a legal requirement to basically stay put and not move around," she said.